Skip to main menu Skip to main content Skip to footer

 At Panhandle Laser Vision Institute, we know how important affordable vision care is to our patients.
 We also understand that each patient has unique needs and goals.

-Schedule a free consultation appointment with your Pensacola LASIK eye doctor to better understand what your LASIK procedure will cost at Panhandle Laser Vision Institute.
+Schedule an appointment with your Pensacola LASIK eye doctor to better understand what your LASIK procedure will cost at Panhandle Laser Vision Institute.

 During your eye exam, your doctor will check for any sign of eye conditions that may disqualify you for LASIK, such as thin corneas, keratoconus, glaucoma, or severe dry eye disease.
 If it turns out that LASIK isn’t right for you, your eye doctor may be able to recommend another vision correction procedure.